nosari20/Windows-Desktop-Script-UI/README.md

 * `--WindowTitle`    : title of widow (optional)
 * `--WelcomeMessage` : main text (optional)
 * `-FullScreen`      : fullscreen flag (optional)
+* `-AlwaysOnTop`     : always on top flag (optional)
 * `-Debug`           : debug flag (optional)

-Note: if you are running in system context you must launche it in user context (with [KelvinTegelaar/RunAsUser](https://github.com/KelvinTegelaar/RunAsUser) or [Microsoft deployment toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=54259) ServiceUI.exe for example)
+Note: if you are running in system context you must launch it in user context (with [KelvinTegelaar/RunAsUser](https://github.com/KelvinTegelaar/RunAsUser) or [Microsoft deployment toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=54259) ServiceUI.exe for example)

 ### Manipulate UI

-The app listen to command written in file, you just have to write your own system to write to file command file.
+The app listen to commands written in a file, you just have to write your own function to write to the command file.

 ```ps1
 # Define file path